 response_mode

 OPTIONAL.
 Informs the Authorization Server of the mechanism to be used when returning parameters from the Authorization Endpoint.
 This use of this parameter is NOT RECOMMENDED when the Response Mode that would be requested is the default mode specified for the Response Type.
+The default Response Mode for the Response Type of “code” is …

 This specification also defines the following request parameters: